logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/restrictive_permissions.md

 ### Step 1: Create a virtual network and subnet

-To restrict Hopsworks.ai from having write and delete access on virtual networks and subnet you need to create them manually.
+To restrict [managed.hopsworks.ai](https://managed.hopsworks.ai) from having write and delete access on virtual networks and subnet you need to create them manually.
 This can be achieved in the Azure portal following this guide: [Create a virtual network](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal).
 Make sure to use the resource group and location in which you intend to deploy your Hopsworks cluster.
 For the remaining of the configuration, the default options proposed by the portal should work out of the box.
 Note the names of the virtual network and subnet you want to use for the following steps.

 ### Step 2: Create a network security group

-To restrict Hopsworks.ai from having write and delete access on network security groups you need to create it manually.
+To restrict [managed.hopsworks.ai](https://managed.hopsworks.ai) from having write and delete access on network security groups you need to create it manually.
 This can be achieved in the Azure portal following this guide: [Create a network security group](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group#create-a-network-security-group).
 Make sure to use the resource group and location in which you intend to deploy your Hopsworks cluster.

 #### Inbound traffic

-For Hopsworks.ai to create the SSL certificates the network security group needs to allow inbound traffic on port 80.
+For [managed.hopsworks.ai](https://managed.hopsworks.ai) to create the SSL certificates the network security group needs to allow inbound traffic on port 80.
 For this, you need to add an inbound security rule to your network security group.
 This can be achieved in the Azure portal following this guide: [Create a security rule](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group#create-a-security-rule>).
 Setting the destination port ranges to 80 and letting the default values for the other fields should work out of the box.